BenRamo06/PySpark/README.md

         sortByKey(): sorts the input data by keys from key-value pairs either in ascending or descending order

-        groupByKey():  groups all the values in the given data with the same key togethe
+        groupByKey():  groups all the values in the given data with the same key together

     RDD actions – These methods are applied on a resultant RDD and produces a non-RDD value